vibrant pink and red flower, likely a torch ginger

 Understanding the Drama Triangle at Work

-Jun 14, 2024 | Coaching Blog, Emotional intelligence, Leadership, Organisation politics, Political savvy
+Jun 14, 2024 | Coaching Skills, Emotional intelligence, Leadership, Organisation politics, Political savvy

 Have you ever felt like a difficult relationship at work plays out like a drama?
 You might even find yourself caught up in this drama without realising it.